 == INTRO == 4 bars Dm.
 Then guitar solo over 12 bars of verse progression Then keyboard solo for 8 bars over Dm == VERSE 1 == |Dm 2 3 4 |1 2 3 4 |A7 2 3 4 | 1 2 3 4 I got a black magic woman, I got a black magic woman I got a |Dm 2 3 4 |1 2 3 4 |Gm 2 3 4 |1 2 3 4 black magic woman got me so blind I can't see I got a |Dm 2 3 4 |A7 2 3 4 |Dm 2 3 4 |Dm sh sh sh black magic woman she try'in to make a devil out of me Don’t turn your back on me ba- == VERSE 2 == |Dm 2 3 4 |1 2 3 4 |A7 2 3 4 | 1 2 3 4 -by, Don't turn your back on me ba-by Don’t turn your |Dm 2 3 4 |1 2 3 4 |Gm 2 3 4 | 1 2 3 4 back on me ba-by, Stop messin' round with your tricks Don’t turn your |Dm 2 3 4 |A7 2 3 4 |Dm 2 3 4 |Dm sh sh sh back on me ba-by, I might just pick up my magic sticks Got your spell on me ba- == GUITAR SOLO FOR 2 VERSES finishing with the ‘Got your spell ..’ pickup == == VERSE 3 == |Dm 2 3 4 |1 2 3 4 |A7 2 3 4 | 1 2 3 4 --by, got your spell on me ba---by Got your |Dm 2 3 4 |1 2 3 4 |Gm 2 3 4 | 1 2 3 4 spell on me ba--by, turnin my heart into stone I |Dm 2 3 4 |A7 2 3 4 |Dm 2 3 4 |Dm sh sh sh need you so bad, magic woman I can't leave you alone == OUTRO - GO CRAZY OVER D7 with C5, B5, A5-D5 riff ==

 Student Successes Here are some of our guitar student successes with the guitar.
 It's not all about the certificates, but they do act as nice milestones and we love the look on students' faces when they get them.
-Gabrielle did a great job in her Trinity Initial...read more
+Emily (15) got her Grade 5 Classical guitar and...read more

-The Best guitar books and equipmentHere we present the products that we've tested and recommend for our students, all in one handy place so you'll get the right stuff straight away!
-Bear in mind that these recommendations come with: 40+ years playing experience and...read more
+Guitars books and equipmentHere we present the products that we've tested and recommend for our students, all in one handy place so you'll get the right stuff straight away!
+Bear in mind that these recommendations come with: 40+ years playing experience and 30+ years...read more

 DronesDrones are a really useful tool for helping you learn how to improvise.
 They allow you to hear the quality of a variety of scales over a drone, so you learn how each note sounds in relation to a root note - the drone.
 Here we present for your delectation some...read more